zhenweishi/RadiViz/README.md

-# Welcome toRadiViz Toolkit
+# Welcome to RadiViz Toolkit

-RadiViz Toolkit is a Python program designed to generate radiomics feature maps from medical images and save them locally.
+RadiViz Toolkit is a Python program designed to generate radiomics feature maps from medical images, such as CT, PET, MRI, US, X-ray.
+The RadiViz supports users to save them locally in different formats, such as EPS, PDF, PNG and so on.
 This toolkit leverages the power of radiomics to extract valuable features from medical images, aiding in various research and clinical applications.

 <!-- ## Table of Contents